- This event has passed.

-ONLINE COURSE – Python for data science, machine learning, and scientific computing (PDMS02) This course will be delivered live
+ONLINE COURSE – Python for data science, machine learning, and scientific computing (PDMS02)

-4 May 2020 - 8 May 2020
+4th May 2020 - 8th May 2020£500.00

 This is a ‘LIVE COURSE’ – the instructor will be delivering lectures and coaching attendees through the accompanying computer practical’s via video link, a good internet connection is essential.

 TIME ZONE – GMT – however all sessions will be recorded and made available allowing attendees from different time zones to follow.

 Please email email@example.com for full details or to discuss how we can accommodate you).